Orbiit/awesome-new-gunn-schedule-package/README.md

 ## `Time`

-Represents a time during the day in local Gunn time.
-It is specific up to the minute.
+Represents a time during the day in minutes in local Gunn time.

 ### Properties